CathalSweeney6/tolkientrivia/readme.md

 * The quiz layout was inspired by the following [YouTube tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8), which I followed when creating the site.
 * The background music was added and coded, by following a tutorial on HTML audio on [w3schools.com](https://www.w3schools.com/html/html5_audio.asp).
-* The background music on the home page is royalty-free music taken from this [YouTube Link]().
+* The background music on the home page is royalty-free music taken from this [YouTube Link](https://www.youtube.com/watch?v=adbrzBM2sfM).
-* The background music on the quiz page is royalty-free music taken from this [YouTube Link]().
+* The background music on the quiz page is royalty-free music taken from this [YouTube Link](https://www.youtube.com/watch?v=qfMKIRFXgJs).
 * The background music on the bonus page was taken from [voicemod.net](https://tuna.voicemod.net/sound/1efd65cc-7930-4b19-880b-b605458db7a9).
 * The logo was created using [dafont.com](https://www.dafont.com/ringbearer.font).
 * The 'One Ring' icon was taken from [fontawesome.com](https://fontawesome.com).
-* the gif on the 'Bonus page,' was taken from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC).
+* The gif on the 'Bonus page,' was taken from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC).
 * All fonts, along with their variations and styles on this site, were priorly tested on [Google Fonts](https://fonts.google.com/).